If you’re looking for ideas of what to do in Capetown, here’s what we got up to for the week…

-We started our month in South Africa in Capetown, renting a penthouse villa with an infinity overlooking the ocean.
+We started our month in South Africa renting a penthouse villa in Capetown via Airbnb, with an infinity overlooking the ocean.

 The next day we made our way down to the V&A Waterfront, where us girls indulged in some shopping and the boys checked out the sneakers and gadgets.

 We leisurely strolled around the mall looking at nearly every shop, and then made our way outside to have a walk around the harbor.
-We ended up in an Irish bar for a pub lunch and a beer as (quite thankfully) we were told we didn’t qualify for the free coffee on offer…
+We ended up in an Irish bar (because of course there is always an Irish bar wherever you go) for a pub lunch and a beer as (quite thankfully) we were told we didn’t qualify for the free coffee on offer…

-Well it’s definitely not.
+Well, it’s definitely not.
 Cut thin, and rolled up with a centre of feta and herbs and grilled on the braai, it was delicious.
-We had also done marinated chicken, grilled halloumi, some disastrous ribs (turned out to be lamb and immediately caught fire because of the fat) and to the others bewilderment I had offered up a greek style salad.
+We had also prepared marinated chicken, grilled halloumi, some disastrous ribs (which turned out to be lamb and immediately caught fire because of the fat) and to the others bewilderment I had offered up a greek style salad.

-Apparently salads are not a general staple of a good braai.
-We had a good afternoon and evening of poolside laughs and food.
-In the evening the Capetown wind started to pick up and I was thankful to myself for having packed a jumper.
+Apparently, salads are not a general staple of a good traditional South African braai.
+We had a chilled afternoon and evening of poolside laughs and food.
+In the evening the Capetown weather started showing it’s unpredictable nature when a sudden wind started to pick up and I was thankful to myself for having packed a jumper.

 Our second day was a colder morning though we had assumed it would heat up.
 The mountain was covered with a tablecloth of mist and we were quite relieved we had made the quick decision to go the day before when it was clear.

-Between us we had decided to make our way over to Blouberg to a quirky bar C had been to before.
-We arrived to a misty and rather chilly beach.
+Between us, we had decided to make our way over to Blouberg.
+We arrived to a misty and rather chilly deserted beach.
 The bar was a little place with a surf theme, where the outside tables hung over pools of water and the benches were full sized surfboards.

 Shells were strung up from the wooden beams and the waitress painted our faces with tiny white flowers.
 Too cold to dip our feet but determined to not let our spirits dampen, we ordered flatbread and dips and a round of cocktails.

-Unfortunately the weather didn’t improve, but Moyo’s bar would have been fantastic on a hot day.
-The unisex toilets were covered in mosaics of stone and colored glass, the staff were friendly, the cocktails were good, and apparently there is also an indoor pool/bar section.
+Unfortunately, the weather didn’t improve, but Moyo’s bar would have been fantastic on a hot sunny day.
+The staff were friendly, the cocktails were good, and apparently there is also an indoor pool/bar section.

 At one point the mist cleared enough for a nice view of the mountain but this was short lived.
 C told me there was a shipwreck off the coast that you could usually see but the mist had shrouded it from view.

-Chapmans peak – breath taking but not a drive for the faint hearted or those not fond of heights!
+Chapmans peak was breath taking but not a drive for the faint hearted or those not fond of heights!

 On our way back to Camps Bay, we stopped at the Cape to Cuba bar which I instantly fell in love with!
 It had a relaxed island sort of vibe, the floor was covered in sand, the walls were brightly colored with mismatched furniture and a rope swing in the restaurant.